Set of 2 Jo Stools by Mario Mazzer

 Meet Elliot March, MAWD's founding partner, and be inspired by his modus operandi, which puts the people's experience at the center of the design process.
 Drawing on his rich international repertoire of experiences, March relies on an enlightened and material-focused approach to implement new, sustainable solutions when designing a space, aiming at timeless authenticity.

 Elliot has established himself as a leader in the industry, personally carrying out worldwide projects that integrate residential, wellness, commercial, and hospitality design.
+His passion for the environment not only leads him to research new, sustainable solutions to face everyday design challenges but has also informed MAWD’s premise of “Design for the Greater Good”.

 Having earned both my B.A. and M.Arch in Architecture, I was inspired by the capacity of interiors to touch and transform the dimensions of everyday life that exist beyond architecture’s reach.
 After leaving Studio Daniel Libeskind and Lifschutz Davidson Sandilands architecture firm, I realized that my extensive background in architecture proved to be an asset in the world of interiors.

 I met MAWD’s Co-Founder James White back when we were both students.
-While our friendship
+While our friendship lasted over twenty years, we co-founded MAWD in 2010.
+Since then, our studio has expanded across nine time zones, with offices in New York, Los Angeles, and London.

 How would you describe your personal style and what’s the personal signature that makes your projects unique?